 Monitoring, IT Automation and Network Management

-The WolfTrack System is a collection of tools and software technologies that we use to monitor and manage our clients’ networks and computer information.
+The WolfTrack System is a collection of tools and software technologies that we use to monitor and manage our clients' networks and computer information.
 Some parts of WolfTrack were designed by our own Network Engineers and custom-written by our own Software Developers.
-Other parts of WolfTrack are based on IT Automation and Network Management software technology from Kaseya (a leading provider of network management technology for IT Solution Providers) and ConnectWise (a leading provider of Professional Services software for IT Solution Providers).
+Other parts of WolfTrack are based on IT Automation and Network Management software technology from Solarwinds (a leading provider of network management technology for IT Service Providers) and ConnectWise (a leading provider of Professional Services software for IT Solution Providers).

 All Service & support requests from our clients are tracked and documented through the WolfTrack system – the problem, the solution, and everything in-between.

 WolfTrack allows us (or you) to create “service tickets” for new support requests; provides work queues to organize, prioritize, manage open service tickets; document solutions; and close service tickets.
 Clients can open a new service tickets via telephone, email or the web portal.